tsgates/arch-wiki-markdown/wiki/Rdesktop.md

 Installation
 ------------

-The packages for rdesktop are available in the extra repo; to install simply use pacman as you would any other package

-    # pacman -S rdesktop
+Install rdesktop from the official repositories.

 Usage
 -----

 For a complete listing of options see the rdesktop man page.
-Here is a typical line
+Here is a typical line:

     $ rdesktop -g 1440x900 -P -z -x l -r sound:off -u windowsuser 98.180.102.33:3389